Georgehu716/georgehu716/README.md

 ### Hi there 👋

-Currently focusing on Kubernetes ecosystem.
+Currently focusing on Kubernetes/Go ecosystem.

 <!--
 **Georgehu716/georgehu716** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.